Need advice about which tool to choose?Ask the StackShare community!

 AWS Elastic Load Balancing (ELB) vs Jenkins: What are the differences?

-Some of the features offered by AWS Elastic Load Balancing (ELB) are:
+AWS Elastic Load Balancing (ELB) vs Jenkins

 We are currently using Azure Pipelines for continous integration.
 Our applications are developed witn .NET framework.
 But when we look at the online Jenkins is the most widely used tool for continous integration.
 Can you please give me the advice which one is best to use for my case Azure pipeline or jenkins.